Adamantish/Notepad/_posts/2015-10-09-Its_A_Start.md

 It’s called <a href="http://www.wegotcoders.com">We Got Coders</a> and *damn* it took some work to get into.
 There are lots of web development bootcamps in the UK but this was the only one I could find which offers a paid work placement as standard.
 And not like one of those “go on give em a little money for sweeties and the bus” apprenticeship type deals but a normal entry-level developer salary.

-It gets better: The teacher:student ratio is at least a three times nicer than the other bootcamps despite the upfront cost being the same.
+Better still, the teacher:student ratio is at least a three times nicer than the other bootcamps despite the upfront cost being the same.
 Finish up by setting the scene in an idyllic countryside retreat where for a reasonable rent, you get a hotel room, all your delicious weekday meals served up by the onsite chef, a lake, a river and your own swan.
 It looked like this had to be a con or at the very least a timeshare sell.

 <img src="/images/my_bud_terrence.jpg">
 *There's my Terrence on the left*